The namespace reserved for all the Reeborg World methods.

 This function returns a Javascript Object containing the names of the objects found at that location.
 When using from Python, it should be explictly converted into a

-.If nothing is found at that location,
+dictusingdict(RUR.get_objects(x, y)).If nothing is found at that location,

-is returned (which is converted toNone
+nullis returned (which is converted toNonein Python programs.) -

 Parameters:

-Name Type Argument Description x
+Name Type Argument Description xinteger Position:

-1 <= x <= max_x
+1 <= x <= max_xyinteger Position:

-1 <= y <= max_y
+1 <= y <= max_yoptionsobject <optional>

 A Javascript object (or Python dict) containing additional arguments